actions/setup-python/docs/advanced-usage.md

 ### Avoiding rate limit issues

 `setup-python` comes pre-installed on the appliance with GHES if Actions is enabled.
 When dynamically downloading Python distributions, `setup-python` downloads distributions from [`actions/python-versions`](https://github.com/actions/python-versions) on github.com (outside of the appliance).
 These calls to `actions/python-versions` are by default made via unauthenticated requests, which are limited to [60 requests per hour per IP](https://docs.github.com/en/rest/overview/resources-in-the-rest-api#rate-limiting).
-If more requests are made within the time frame, then you will start to see rate-limit errors during downloading that looks like: `##[error]API rate limit exceeded for YOUR_IP.
+If more requests are made within the time frame, then you will start to see rate-limit errors during downloading that looks like:

+    ##[error]API rate limit exceeded for YOUR_IP.
 (But here's the good news: Authenticated requests get a higher rate limit.
-Check out the documentation for more details.)`.
+Check out the documentation for more details.)

 To get a higher rate limit, you can [generate a personal access token (PAT) on github.com](https://github.com/settings/tokens/new) and pass it as the `token` input for the action.
 It is important to understand that this needs to be a token from github.com and _not_ from your GHES instance.
 If you or your colleagues do not yet have a github.com account, you might need to create one.